Standard Form

 1. Move the decimal point so you get a number between 1 and 10:

-2. Write as standard form: Because you moved the decimal 5 places to the left, the number becomes $10^5$ times smaller.
-To get back to the original large number, you must multiply by $10^5$.
+2. Write as standard form: Since you moved the decimal point 5 places to the left, the number becomes $10^5$ times smaller.
+To get back to the original large number, you must multiply by $10^5$

 Multiply $2 \times 10^7$ by $8 \times 10^{-12}$ and write your answer in standard form.